 Whilst the modified boat shell was launched on the canal in September 2017, it was not until Autumn 2019 that work on the fit-out was substantially complete.
 This allowed us to trial the boat with a few events at the end of 2019.
 Since then our boat has not been able to carry passengers due to the Covid-19 Pandemic restrictions.

 We have named our boat Lord Raglan in honour of a former Monmouthshire Brecon & Abergavenny Canals Trust President, FitzRoy John Somerset, 5th Baron Raglan who passed away in 2010.

 We have achieved our goal through a combination of our own limited financial resources, the hard work of our volunteers and trainee, and grant aid from the Brecon Beacons National Park Authority, the Brecon Beacons Trust and the Vale of Usk RDP Funding programme.
 We have also received a considerable amount of support from local and international companies via donations of equipment and services.
 We are extremely grateful to all those who helped us on our difficult journey…

-Also thanks to Bruce Bowen Steel Fabrication for their work and support.
+Also thanks to Bruce Bowen Steel Fabrication for his work and ongoing support.